 • 28th nationally in awarding Associate Degrees in Science Technologies

-• The college is also among the most affordable in the nation, ranking 21st in lowest tuition at about $2,500 annually
+• The college is also among the most affordable in the nation, with in-state tuition about $2,500 annually

-EFSC launched nearly 30 new programs since 2012 with Bachelor Degrees, Associate Degrees and Certificate Programs in some of today’s fastest-growing career fields.
+EFSC has launched more than 60 new programs since 2012 with Bachelor Degrees, Associate Degrees and Certificate Programs in some of today’s fastest-growing career fields.

 EFSC boosts the local and regional economies nearly $1.1 billion a year according to a statewide impact study.